 This site is basically like the Airbnb/Couchsurfing for restaurants.
-You get to select the local home chef that you want to visit, and they make you a home-cooked meal and host you for a pleasant dinner evening.
+You select the local home chef that you want to visit.
+Then they make you a home-cooked meal and host you for a pleasant dinner evening.
 I've tried this myself in Kuala Lumpur with a couchsurfer, and lucked out with a wonderful hostess.

 This is a local social enterprise that caters and organises meals cooked by KL's many refugee communities.
 Malaysia receives a great many refugees from the region (mainly Rohingya fleeing ongoing genocide in Myanmar) as well as internationally.
 This is despite getting no formal recognition of their status here.
 Picha Project is a Malaysian enterprise that aims to provide empowerment through livelihood for refugees sheltering in Kuala Lumpur, and introduce the culture of the refugees' origin countries through their food.

-If you're in the city for only a short period of time, there is no need to transition from your usual zero waste on-the-go travel habits.
-However, if you're in the city for a week or more, or intending to use KL as your 'rejuvenating' base in the middle of a longer series of travel, then you start to need to replenish supplies, buy groceries, get things repaired, etc.
+If you're in the city for only a short period of time, there is no need to transition from your usual zero waste travel habits.
+However, if you're in the city for a week or more, or intend to use KL as your 'rejuvenating' base in the middle of a longer series of travel, then you start to need to replenish supplies, buy groceries, get things repaired, etc. Check out these tips:

 Zero Waste app

 Places to get secondhand goods, bulk/not plastic-packaged groceries, recycling locations, etc. can be found on the Zero Waste app, downloadable from App Store and Google Play.
-Choose 'Malaysia', pay $1, and you have access to the geo-referenced information.
+Choose 'Malaysia', pay $1, and access the geo-referenced information.

 Most Malaysians still live very car-centric lives.
-However, visitors to KL typically will stay in the city centre hubs, and so actually the more sustainable train system is perfect for the traveller.
-I won't really cover the train systems, since there's already a lot of official information.
-But KL also has a bike sharing option.
+However, visitors to KL typically stay around the city centre hubs.
+This makes the train system perfectly viable for the sustainable traveller.
+I won't really cover the KL train systems, since there's already a lot of official information.
+Just check out the link, or enquire on arrival.
+But KL also has another option for getting around.

 Most travel blog articles, and even official tourism material, would cover the cultures of the major races in Malaysia.
-The majority for KL would point you to the Chinese and Indian communities, which are often more prominent in cities and towns because that was where the migrant communities congregated in the long years of our history.
+The majority content for KL point you to the Chinese and Indian communities, who are often more prominent in cities and towns across Malaysia because that was where the migrant communities congregated in the long years of our history.

-Here, I intend to add lesser-known cultural tips, and explain how your visit can significantly improve more overlooked or marginalised communities.
+Here, I intend to add lesser-known culture tips, and explain how your visit can significantly improve more overlooked or marginalised communities.